mrmartineau/scriptable-widgets/YoutubeChannelStats/README.md

 These widgets display information about a Youtube channel.

-> You will need to create your own

 ### Widget configuration

 There are some variables at the top of the file that you will want to change.